 A new industrial revolution is taking place, and it’s electric.
-The road to a fully electric future for Europe has already been paved with new collaborations between carmakers and electric vehicle start-ups; evolutions in battery range; and intensified pan-European government efforts to reduce CO2 emissions.
+The road to a fully electric future for Europe has already been paved with new collaborations between the automotive industry, mobility providers, battery cell manufacturers, electric vehicle and last-mile start-ups; evolutions in battery range; and intensified pan-European government efforts to reduce CO2 emissions.
 Europe has clearly reached a tipping point.

 As governments continue to fight against fuel emissions, carmakers have started to phase out the production of cars powered entirely by internal combustion engines (ICEs).
 The production of electric vehicles (EVs) and hybrid electric vehicles (HEVs) is soaring.
 A report by J.P.
 Morgan estimates that by 2025, EVs and HEVs will account for 30% of all vehicle sales.
 Whilst this may not seem significant, compared to 2016, just 1% of global car sales came from plug-in electric vehicles.
 By 2025, this still leaves ICE vehicles with around 70% of the market share, but that percentage is expected to fall to 40% by 2030.